-When you live in Seattle, not only do you get to be called the really cool Sci-Fi-sounding name of “Seattleite”, but you also have the extreme fortune of having the entire Pacific Northwest (lovingly known to locals and bumper stickers as the “PNW”) at your fingertips.
+When you live in Seattle, not only do you get to be called the really cool Sci-Fi-sounding name of “Seattleite”, but you also have the fortune of having the entire Pacific Northwest (lovingly known to locals and bumper stickers as the “PNW”) at your fingertips.
 Within only a three-hour drive, you can be in Portland, Oregon or Vancouver, B.C.
 Canada.
 You can also be: hiking in the rainforest, surfing at the ocean, soaking up sun in the desert, getting ready to summit a 14,000-foot volcano at the base of Mount Rainier, or observing mountain goats in the Cascade Mountain Range.
 However, there are a myriad of options if you want to stay closer to home but still feel like you’re taking a little “staycation” from the city.
 Luckily, Seattle has ferries for that.
 And a pond.
 A giant pond.
 Okay, it’s a Sound.
 Puget Sound.
 And lots of islands!
 In this blog post I’ll be focusing on Bainbridge Island and Poulsbo, which are the perfect towns to visit on a day trip from Seattle.

 Located only a 30-minute scenic ferry ride from the downtown Seattle ferry terminal, Bainbridge Island has a quaint neighborhood feel to it.
 Chic and local, this adorable beach town has only one main street (Winslow Way East) that runs for only a few blocks of downtown, but it packs a punch with what it has to offer!
 From artisan sandwich shops to locally made ice cream, this is a great day trip from Seattle, and easily seen all within a day.
 So, what’s the best way to spend one day on Bainbridge Island?

 The Perfect Day on Bainbridge Island